 M-learning will never take over traditional textbook learning, but striking up the correct balance between technology and traditional learning has allowed India to leverage themselves against other countries that are way ahead in terms of technology in education.

-India is now one of the fastest-growing economies in the world overtaking china in 2016.
+India is now one of the fastest-growing economies in the world overtaking China in 2016.
+Although India’s 2018 Q2 GDP growth rate fell from 8.2% to 7.1%, it is still far beyond China’s 6.5% during the same period.
 Connecting urban and rural population through mobile tech seems to a play key factor in stimulating local economic growth.

 If Western businesses wish to develop in the region, it would be wise to take note of its unique relationship with mobile technology.